Anthropology

 Upon completion of this course, the student will be able to:

-- describe the unique, major culture areas of North America, the environments of each, native ecological adaptations, and major cultural features that distinguish those areas.
+- identify the unique, major culture areas of North America, the environments of each, native ecological adaptations, and major cultural features that distinguish those areas.

 - contrast social or cultural systems within Native North America and between Native American and the Euro-American system.